 By mid-April, the crash site had reopened to traffic, the telephone poles had been repaired, the police barriers were down, and there was talk about “getting things back to normal.”
 New Hope had survived, and the tight community that had pulled together after the crash was made whole again – but a closer look paints a different picture.

 Parts of the crash zone, which stretched the length of six football fields and more, were contaminated for months afterwards with the horrible detritus from the accident.
 The broken tree limbs had been removed and the ground was nominally raked, but the violent remains from the crash cast a heavy shadow over the plane’s final resting site.
 Flies swarmed over and around the curious gawkers, crash-trolls, and rubber neckers who invaded the grim scene, morbidly seeking out souvenirs and often finding more then they had bargained for.
 It was eerily reminiscent of the bloody Civil War battle fought there in May of 1864.
 Southern Airways promised to remove the remaining top soil, but they never did.

 The wreckage lay undisturbed over the next decade beneath a growing pile of rubbish.
 And then in the mid-1980’s Paulding County decided to close the landfill and build a much needed athletic complex at the same location.
 So they capped off the area with a high-density covering, added an additional layer of top soil, and created a series of ball fields called the Samuel U. Braly Sports Complex.
 Two decades later, the fields began to sink back into the landfill, so the entire area was regraded.
-The new and improved Braly Sports Complex currently boasts fifteen soccer fields, a modern pavilion, and several well-equipped playgrounds for the younger brothers and sisters.
+The new and improved Braly Sports Complex currently boasts fifteen soccer fields, a modern pavilion, and several well-equipped playgrounds for the younger families to enjoy.

 But the burned fuselage from the aircraft was enclosed inside that dry tomb when they sealed off the dump, and it remains buried there to this day.
 Although there is a small plaque honoring Southern 242’s victims next to the Civil War cemetery near the crash site, many people feel that a larger and more significant memorial needs to be built.